sayitfast/MountWizzard3/README.md

 Actually the SGPro API has some problems with DSLR Cam's.
 It doesn't work out properly.

 ### Analytics
 Ist just a demo so far.
-Get some good view from Thomas Ackers (thanks for his work).
+Get some good view from Thomas (thanks for his work).
 Anyhow: Each modeling session ist stored under date/time in a subfolder analyse.
 You also can choose and older file under Model-> Analyse to view the plots.

 ### Run Analyse